digipres/publications/ipres/ipres-2012/papers/preserving-electronic-theses-and-dissertations-findings-of-the-l.md

   institutions may best ensure that the electronic theses and dissertations they acquire from students today will be available to future researchers.
 creators:
-- Halbert, Martin
+- Martin Halbert
-- Skinner, Katherine
+- Katherine Skinner
-- Schultz, Matt
+- Matt Schultz
 date: null
 document_url: https://services.phaidra.univie.ac.at/api/object/o:294074/download
 grand_parent: iPRES